Geri McClymont taught for several years in a public school district that utilized teacher performance pay.

-This article is based on my observations and experiences while teaching four years in a district that used teacher pay for performance.
+This article is based on my observations and experiences while teaching four years in a public school district that used teacher performance pay.

-With teacher pay for performance, teacher salaries are in great part determined by their students’ performance as measured by standardized tests and other criteria.
+Teacher performance pay, also known as teacher pay for performance and teacher merit pay, is when teacher salaries are in great part determined by their students’ performance on standardized tests.

-This is different from the traditional model in which teachers are paid based on their level of education and years of experience.
+This is different from the traditional model in which educators are paid based on their level of education and years of teaching experience.

 Teacher pay for performance has been adopted by school districts with the intent to weed out ineffective teachers and retain effective ones.

-1. It Implies that Teachers Aren’t Motivated to Teach
+1. It Implies that Teachers Need to Be Bribed to Do Their Jobs Better

 The teacher pay for performance model implies that teachers are unmotivated to excel and need to be bribed—by higher pay—to do their jobs better.